TrinianGit/My-Rocket-Click-and-Launch/README.md

 ## Updates

 The game will be updated once in a while when the time will let me focus on the project.
-Hopefully alpha will be avilable by the end of June.
+Hopefully alpha will be available by the end of June.

 ---